townmath/cisp400-reader/docs/_sources/sort/insertion.rst.txt

 This sort is still :math:`O(n^{2})`, but works differently from the bubble sort and selection sort, since it always maintains a sorted subvector in the container.
-Each new item is then “inserted” back into the previous subvector such that the sorted subvector is one item larger.
+Each new item is then "inserted" back into the previous subvector such that the sorted subvector is one item larger.
 :ref:`Figure 4 <fig_insertionsort>` shows the insertion sorting process.
 The shaded items represent the ordered subvectors as the